-We are pleased to report that in 2020, your drinking water met all applicable health standards regulated by the MassDEP and the USEPA.
-We did have two of our water samples test higher than DEP'S guidelines for Manganese (a secondary contaminant).
+We are pleased to report that in 2021, your drinking water met all applicable health standards regulated by the MassDEP and the USEPA.
+We did have water samples from the Whitney Wells test higher than DEP'S guidelines for Manganese (a secondary contaminant).
 MassDEP and USEPA have established public health advisory levels for manganese to protect against concerns of potential neurological effects.
 Manganese is a naturally occurring mineral found in rocks, soils and groundwater and surface water.
 Manganese is necessary for proper nutrition and is part of a healthy diet, but can have undesirable effects on certain sensitive populations at elevated concentrations.
 The GWD is working closely with its engineering consultant and MassDEP to construct a new Greensand Filtration System to remove Manganese from these two sources.